-Organized crime families and other syndicates have a long history of running drugs, gambling, and other illegal activities.
-Many of these organizations are also known for their violent history, as the responsible parties in many high profile violent crimes.
-In order to keep violent organized criminals and terrorists off the streets, the FBI and other government officials often make deals with caught criminals in return for information that can bring down the top criminal organizations.
-In return, those who turn over evidence or testify in court get to live out their life in the Witness Protection Program (or WITSEC) without any jail time.
+Organized crime families and other syndicates have a long history of running drugs, gambling, and partaking in other illegal activities.
+Many of these organizations are also known for their violent history, as they have been the responsible parties in many high-profile violent crimes.
+In order to keep violent organized criminals and terrorists off the streets, the FBI and other government officials often make deals with captured criminals in return for information that can bring down top criminal organizations.
+In return, those who turn over evidence or testify in court are allowed to enter the Federal Witness Protection Program (or WITSEC) for the remainder of their lives and are relieved from serving jail time.
 Their new life can include witness protection program jobs, moving far away from family and friends, and starting over.

-Deciding to turn evidence and enter the witness protection program is not an easy one.
-For criminals it means turning against the people you’ve worked with, labeling yourself a traitor, moving your entire life, and giving up your identity.
-Many of those who entered witness protection used to be in the mafia, where loyalty is praised above all, so the decision is tougher than you may imagine.
-The choice is also tough for the FBI, who have to decided whether it’s worth looking over an informant's crimes in order to get evidence to put away bigger fish.
+Deciding to offer evidence and enter the witness protection program is not an easy one.
+For criminals, it means turning against the people they've worked with, labeling themselves as traitors, moving their entire lives, and giving up their identities.
+Many of those who've entered the witness protection program were in the mafia, where loyalty is praised above all, so the decision is tougher than you may imagine.
+The choice is also difficult for the FBI, which must decide whether it’s worth overlooking an informant's crimes in order to gain evidence to put away bigger fish.

 Who are the most famous people in witness protection?
 The well-known names on this list, all of whom are in FBI witness protection, made the tough choice to give up their criminal comrades in return for a new and protected life.